 Indonesia is one of the world’s most bio-ethno-socio-linguistically diverse countries.
-It is also one of the most populous and highly dynamic democratic nations in the world, currently progressing and undergoing socio-political transformation with profound implications in the Southeast Asia region and beyond.
+It is also one of the most populous and highly dynamic democratic nations in the world, currently progressing and undergoing socio-political transformation with profound implications in the Southeast Asian region and beyond.

 Past and on-going projects can be viewed here